apache/flink/docs/dev/table/connect.zh.md

     .sinkPartitionerRoundRobin()    // a Flink partition is distributed to Kafka partitions round-robin .sinkPartitionerCustom(MyCustom.class)    // use a custom FlinkKafkaPartitioner subclass )
+.withFormat(                                  // required: Kafka connector requires to specify a format, ...                                         // the supported formats are Csv, Json and Avro.
+)                                             // Please refer to Table Formats section for more details.
 {% endhighlight %}
 </div>